 2 tablespoons unsalted butter, softened

-1 tablespoons canola oil (I used Spectrum walnut oil which isn’t very strong)
+1 tablespoon canola oil (I used Spectrum walnut oil which isn’t very strong)

 3 tablespoons granulated sugar